 I’m mom to seven dear ones who range in age from baby to teen: My first son was born with all sorts of intervention in a hospital when I was 22.
 My last five babies were born at home.
 One of my sons was born in the interior of Liberia in a little mud house.
 After an 18 month adoption process he came home with us in January of 2009.
 He is the child of my heart.

-I have a degree in plant pathology from the University of Georgia in Athens, but I threw my career plans out the window when I looked into my firstborn’s face for the first time.
+I have a degree in plant pathology from the University of Georgia, but I threw my career plans out the window when I looked into my firstborn’s face for the first time.
 I’m not sure that all those student loans were worth it, but I do love my job as a homeschooling mama.

 We live in a 1500 square foot 200 year old farmhouse on two acres.
-It takes creativity and a lot of work to fit eight people in this little old house and remain sane and organized so usually I am a little insane and unorganized.
+It takes creativity and a lot of work to fit nine people in this little old house and remain sane and organized so usually I am a little insane and unorganized.
 Trust me, I am not one of those “has it all together” types.
-But, I am pretty happy despite that.
-I do my best to “Let go, and let God” as they say.

 My family loves the outdoors and living in eastern Virginia.
 We enjoy hiking, exploring, fossil hunting on the shores of the Potomac, and a little gold panning as well.
 I love to share our adventures here.